aroon-sekar/Sudoku-Java/README.md

 ## Known Bugs and Limitations
 - The text color for invalid numbers does not revert after undo/redo actions.
 - The GUI is not fully responsive to window resizing.

-## Future Enhancements
-- Add a competitive timer for advanced gameplay.
-- Implement random initial board generation for more diverse puzzles.
-- Improve accessibility with color-blind-friendly themes and adjustable difficulty levels.

 ## Personal Reflection
 Developing this Sudoku game has been a rewarding experience, allowing me to apply OOP concepts while overcoming challenges like managing game states and implementing complex GUI features.
 Future work could improve user experience through additional features like a hint system and leaderboard.